code-dot-org/dance-party/README.md

 To publish a new version, the following command should work:
 ```
-npm version 1.0.4
+yarn version 1.0.4
 ```
 With `1.0.4` replaced by the new version number that should be published.

 Note: make sure you are logged into `npm` first.
 If not, the command may fail with a misleading `E404` error.
-You can see if you're logged in with `npm whoami`, and if not logged in, can can use `npm login`.
+You can see if you're logged in with `yarn npm whoami`, and if not logged in, can can use `yarn npm login`.